zach-lawless/drlnd-p1-navigation/Report.md

 * Learning rate: 0.0005
 * Update every (how often to retrain the target network): 4 steps

+In general, I was able to reuse a lot of material from the DQN lab in the Udacity Reinforcement Learning Nanodegree curriculum, making alterations to the model, agent, replay buffer, and DQN functionality to fit the Unity environment.

 ## Plot of rewards

 The plot below shows the agent's learning progress over time.